Test Id : BLPMF

 This test should only be ordered if the sample is known to have a sufficient clonal B-cell population.
 If a flow cytometry result is available and does not identify a sufficient clonal B-cell population, this test order will be canceled, and no charges will be incurred.

-If either the break-apart MYC or the MYC/IGH D-FISH probe sets are requested in isolation, both probe sets will be performed concurrently to optimize the detection of MYC rearrangements.
+If either the break-apart MYC or the MYC/IGH D-FISH probe set is requested in isolation, both probe sets will be performed concurrently to optimize the detection of MYC rearrangements.

 This assay detects chromosome abnormalities observed in blood or bone marrow samples of patients with B-cell lymphoma.
 If a paraffin-embedded tissue specimen is submitted, the test will be canceled and BLYM / B-Cell Lymphoma, FISH, Tissue will be added and performed as the appropriate test.